false shamrock

 The tuberous plant grows slender whitish green stems that hold the signature triangular leaves ranging from green to purple in color (2).
 Atop these leaves appear flimsy white, yellow or soft pink simple flowers (3).

-One unique and mesmerizing characteristic of oxalis is at night, the leaves are folded up like closed umbrellas and as the sun shines in the morning, the leaves open up to receive sunlight (4).
+One unique and mesmerizing characteristic of oxalis is at night, the leaves are folded up like closed umbrellas, and as the sun shines in the morning, the foliage begins to open up to receive sunlight (4).

 How to Care for Oxalis Plants